 Although doctoral graduates across all fields of study have traditionally shown a preference for tenure-line faculty careers (Cyranoski et al., 2011), with the limited number of faculty positions available, PhDs who pursue academic positions often choose postdoctoral training that provides "extended training opportunities" for their long-term career aspirations, not because this is their preferred option but because completing a postdoc is now a "near-requisite" step for research careers, particularly in STEM fields (Cantwell & Lee, 2010, p.
 490).
 In prior studies, temporary visa holders are more likely than U.S. citizens to take a postdoctoral position and to spend longer time in postdoctoral positions than U.S citizens (Stephan and Ma, 2005; Kahn & Ginther, 2017; Main et al., 2021).
 Supporting this, Stephan and Levin (2007) argue that the increased share of non-U.S. citizens in the academic sector is largely driven by their disproportionate placement in temporary positions including postdocs rather than in permanent tenure-track faculty positions.
-One primary reason why non-U.S. citizens (and often remain in these positions for lengthier periods), is related to visa policy.
+One primary reason why non-U.S. citizens (and often remain in these position in higher education institutions more frequently than U.S. citizen (and often remain in these positions for lengthier periods), is related to visa policy.
 For non-citizen temporary visa holders, postdoctoral positions provide an employment opportunity with less restriction in that both H-1B employment visas and J-1 visas for foreign scholars are available for such positions (Lan, 2012).
 In fact, foreign-born PhDs, particularly Asian foreign-born PhDs are more likely than White domestic PhDs to take a postdoc position because they had no other options available given the visa and employment restrictions (Huang et al., 2016).